cyan2k/llama.cpp/README.md

  cmake --build build --config Release
 ```

 Go into the build/bin/release folder and have fun.
-And be a little proud on yourself.
+And be a little proud of yourself.
 Not everyone gets to build this repo.

-### Macbook
+### Mac

+- clone this repo
+- run `make`

+There's nothing to be proud of, sorry.